Michael (archangel): Patronages and orders

 He has been the patron saint of Brussels since the Middle Ages.
 The city of Arkhangelsk in Russia is named for the Archangel.
 Ukraine and its capital Kyiv also consider Michael their patron saint and protector.

 In Linlithgow, Scotland, St. Michael has been the patron saint of the town since the thirteenth century, with St. Michael's Parish Church being originally constructed in 1134.

 Since the fourteenth century, Saint Michael has been the patron saint of Dumfries in Scotland, where a church dedicated to him was built at the southern end of the town, on a mound overlooking the River Nith.

 An Anglican sisterhood dedicated to Saint Michael under the title of the Community of St Michael and All Angels was founded in 1851.
 The Congregation of Saint Michael the Archangel (CSMA), also known as the Michaelite Fathers, is a religious order of the Roman Catholic Church founded in 1897.
 The Canons Regular of the Order of St Michael the Archangel (OSM) are an Order of professed religious within the Anglican Church in North America, the North American component of the Anglican realignment movement.

 The city of Arkhangelsk, Russia, and the federal subject Arkhangelsk Oblast are named after Michael the Archangel.

 In the United States military, Saint Michael is considered to be a patron of paratroopers and, in particular, the 82nd Airborne Division.
 One of the first battles where the unit first was combat christened is the Battle of Saint-Mihiel during World War I.

 The beret insignia of the French paratroopers is a winged arm grasping a dagger, representing Saint Michael.

-Saint Michael is the patronus of Italian special forces 9° Reggimento "Col Moschin" and the Italian state police.
+Saint Michael is the patronus of 9th Paratroopers Assault Regiment "Col Moschin" and the Polizia di Stato.
 Saint Michael (Sveti Mihovil) is patron of Croatian Police and Croatian Army, his feast day being also celebrated as the Police day in Croatia.

 Legends

 Judaism

 There is a legend which seems to be of Jewish origin, and which was adopted by the Copts, to the effect that Michael was first sent by God to bring Nebuchadnezzar (c.
 600 BC) against Jerusalem, and that Michael was afterward very active in freeing his nation from Babylonian captivity.
 According to midrash Genesis Rabbah, Michael saved Hananiah and his companions from the fiery furnace.
 Michael was active in the time of Esther: "The more Haman accused Israel on earth, the more Michael defended Israel in heaven".
 It was Michael who reminded Ahasuerus that he was Mordecai's debtor; and there is a legend that Michael appeared to the high priest Hyrcanus, promising him assistance.

 According to Legends of the Jews, archangel Michael was the chief of a band of angels who questioned God's decision to create man on Earth.
 The entire band of angels, except for Michael, was then consumed by fire.